jahanzaib-10/jahanzaib-10/README.md

 - 🌍 I'm based in **Islamabad, Pakistan**
 - ✉️ You can contact me at **muhammadjahanzaibazhar@gmail.com**
 - 🚀 I'm currently working on **AI, Machine Learning, and Deep Learning projects using Python**
-- 🧠 I'm currently learning **Artificial Intelligence, Machine Learning, Deep Learning, and advanced Python**
+- 🧠 I'm currently learning **Artificial Intelligence,Machine Learning, Deep Learning, and advanced Python**
 - 👯 I'm looking to collaborate on **beginner-friendly AI/ML projects**
 - 🤝 I'm looking for help with **Deep Learning and Neural Networks**
 - 💬 Ask me about **C++, OOP, Data Structures & Algorithms, Artificial Intelligence, and Machine Learning basics**